ryedin/site/_posts/2017-05-23-alb-is-ready.md

 ## Conclusion

-AWS is constantly working hard to provide the component services we want to run our app.
+AWS is constantly working hard to provide the component services we want to run our apps.
 With the host-based routing feature, it’s clear that ALB is now the best and cheapest way to use AWS.

 Convox is constantly evaluating the entire landscape of cloud services so we can leverage the best ones for our platform.
 It took a bit of patience, but we are now confident that an ALB architecture is the way to go.

-It gives us great pleasure to bring these massive price improvements to all our customers with no additional work.
+It gives us great pleasure to bring these massive architecture and price improvements to all our customers with no additional work on their part.

-Stay focused on your apps and leave the infrastructure work to us.
+They get to stay focused on apps and leave the infrastructure work to us.

 Have questions about ALB?
 Reach out on [Twitter](https://twitter.com/goconvox) or [Slack](http://invite.convox.com/).

+--

+Thanks to [Michael Warkentin](https://github.com/mwarkentin) for feedback!